krakend/krakend-documentation/endpoints/lua.md

   - backend
   - async_agent
   log_prefix:
-  - "[SERVICE: Gin][Botdetector]"
   - "[ENDPOINT: /foo][Lua]"
   - "[BACKEND: /foo][Lua]"
 ---

-Scripting with Lua is an additional choice to extend your business logic, and is compatible with the rest of options such as [CEL](/docs/endpoints/common-expression-language-cel/), [Martian](/docs/backends/martian/), or other Go plugins and middlewares.
+Scripting with Lua allows you to extend your business logic and make **transformations on requests and responses**.
+The Lua module is compatible with the rest of components such as [CEL](/docs/endpoints/common-expression-language-cel/), [Martian](/docs/backends/martian/), or other [Go plugins](/docs/extending/introduction/) and middlewares.

-If you are more familiar with Lua than Go, this module can help you solve exceptional cases that need solution using a little bit of scripting.
-The introduction of Lua scripts in your Gateway does not require to recompile KrakenD, but unlike Go, Lua scripts are interpreted in real-time.
+The introduction of Lua scripts in your Gateway does not require recompiling KrakenD, but unlike Go, Lua scripts are interpreted in real-time.
+If you are new to Lua, see [Lua Documentation](https://www.lua.org/).

-For performance-first users, a Go plugin delivers much better results than a Lua script.
+{{< note title="Lua vs Go Plugins" type="note" >}}
+A [Go plugin](/docs/extending/introduction/) delivers much more speed and power than a Lua script for performance-first seeking users, but requires a little bit more work as you need to compile your plugins and side-load them on KrakenD.
+{{< /note >}}

 ## Configuration

-KrakenD looks for the lua scripts in the root folder where KrakenD is running.
-You need to specify in the configuration which lua scripts are going to be loaded in Krakend, as well as several options.
-The `extra_config` can be set at `endpoint` level or `backend` level.
+You can add your Lua scripts under the `extra_config` at the `endpoint` level or the `backend` level.
+You can choose **three different namespaces** (explained below):

+- `"modifier/lua-endpoint"`
+- `"modifier/lua-proxy"`
+- `"modifier/lua-backend"`

+The configuration options are:

 {{< highlight json >}}
 {